- Japan/China: October 17, 2019

 - More pet options are available besides a dog such as different variety of dogs, cats, a capybara, and a penguin

 - Since items stack in the rucksack, harvesting crops also has improved with stacks of veggie can be put into the shipping bin instead of one at a time.
 The maximum number of items in a stack is 9.

 - Players can now select the quantity of dishes they are cooking rather than only receiving cooked dish

 - A storage toolbox has been added to the outside of the farm house

 - A greenhouse will not be added to the game

 - There is a new opening in the fence between Saibara's Shop and Barley's Ranch, and a coordinating gap between Duke's winery and Doug's Inn.
 Players have a new path between the south and middle streets so players don't have to run from one edge of town to the other.
 This new area is forested and contains a small pond to go fishing.

 - The horse can now be rode outside of the farm, including in the town and the mountain area.

 The GBA game had a connection between the Gamecube game Harvest Moon: A Wonderful Life and Harvest Moon: Another Wonderful Life, which won't exist in the Switch remake obviously.
 The GBA-to-GC connection unlocked in-game background music records, new cooking recipes, a vacation cottage at the beach, and additional books at Mary's library.
 There have been screenshots of the Switch edition with a record player inside of the player's farm house, though there isn't information yet if the other GC features will be added somewhere.
-The Switch version does not have multi-player or online network features, but it may have additional DLC in the future if Marvelous decides to implement it.
+The Switch version does NOT have multi-player or online network features, but it may have additional DLC in the future if Marvelous decides to implement it.